 The timber can be anywhere from 25 years old to 200 years old depending on what its former life was.
 All timber is graded however to ensure we are delivering a premium product in line with our customers’ expectations.

 Is the timber cladding expensive compared to the likes of Cedar?

 No is the honest answer.
-To initially buy the timber it might be around 6% more, but by the time you oil the timber and continue the maintenance over a number of years, our timber cladding works out to be considerably cheaper and a lot less hassle.
+The construction industry is on a real boom since Covid hit last year with many materials increasing in cost including cedar.
+We are now cost comparable to cedar however, by the time you oil the timber and continue the maintenance over a number of years, our timber cladding works out to be considerably more cost effective.

 Does the timber meet NZ building code regulations?

 All of our timbers meet New Zealand Building Code Regulations.

 What about the carbon footprint of importing the timber from Australia to New Zealand?

 As the timber comes by ship in a container with thousands of other containers, our carbon footprint is less than driving from Christchurch to Kaikoura!
 Many timbers imported into New Zealand come from North America or the Netherlands so have a considerably greater initial carbon footprint.